aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

     timeout: {
       idle: cdk.Duration.seconds(5),
     },
+  })],
   accessLog: appmesh.AccessLog.fromFilePath('/dev/stdout'),
-  }),
 });

 cdk.Tag.add(node, 'Environment', 'Dev');
 ```

-A default httpListener is added when listener property is left blank.
+The listeners property can be left blank and added later with the `node.addListeners()` method.
 The `healthcheck` and `timeout` properties are optional but if specifying a listener, the `port` must be added.

 ## Adding a Route